 Three Components of Recovery Ministry

-- Act on the truth through the power of the Holy Spirit.
+Put into practice, by acting on the truth through the power of the Holy Spirit.

 The good news is that God loves you, wants to heal you, and has a plan for you to experience victory in Him.
 Step Studies are biblically-based discipleship groups.
 Each group member agrees to a long-term commitment to study God’s Word with a group of people who are also seeking to find freedom in Christ.
 Through personal application of each week’s lesson, you will begin to experience healing, recovery, and freedom as you grow in Christ.
 Step Study groups meet each week for an hour and a half, with groups being offered on different days of the week.